stefantalpalaru/golib/README.md

 slowing down the gccgo one.
 But look at the bright side: when gccgo improves, **golib** will reap the benefits ;-)

-**Later edit:** with gcc-5.1.0 there's a small improvement: now the **golib** version is 2.3 times slower and uses 4.9 times more memory than the go equivalent.
 Instructions for building with non-default compilers:
 ```sh
 ./configure CC=gcc-5.1.0 GOC=gccgo-5.1.0
 make clean